 The most popular one is that the holiday is for honoring Qu Yuan, an ancient Chinese poet and loyal politician who drowned in the Miluo River on the fifth day of the fifth month.

 Qu Yuan was so loved that people quickly paddled boats on the river to rescue/recover him.
-As they raced along the river, they beat drums to ward off evil spirits.
+They beat drums to ward off evil spirits as they raced along the river.
 They threw zongzi, sticky rice wrapped in bamboo, to keep the fish well fed and away from Qu Yuan’s body.

 Some modern-day remembrance traditions (with regional differences) take place every year to celebrate the life and legacy of Qu Yuan.